Giants make Alyssa Nakken first female major league coach

-Kapler said during the winter meetings that he would hire some coaches for nontraditional roles.
+Kapler, who expressed during the winter meetings that he would hire some coaches for nontraditional roles, said in a text message Nakken (nack-in) will be in uniform.

 The team said Nakken has been responsible for “developing, producing and directing a number of the organization’s health and wellness initiatives and events.”